 - Special events that recognize and celebrate the diversity in our community

 Join us as we celebrate 150 years of community in Coralville!

-Get your Coralville swag that "feels like home."
-Adult sweatshirts, long-sleeve t-shirts, a limited number of children's t-shirts, and cozy winter stocking caps will be sold in person starting in mid-December.
+Coralville apparel "feels like home."
+Classic adult sweatshirts, vintage-inspired long-sleeve t-shirts, retro children's t-shirts, and cozy winter stocking caps are available to buy in person.

 Other Local Swag

 T-Shirts From Our Friends at Think Iowa City

 Merchandise is available from our friends at Think Iowa City (our area Convention and Visitors Bureau).
 We recommend the classic Coralville t-shirt or the Simple Places t-shirt!
 Shop

 Do you have a photo or story about Coralville's history that you would like to share?
 Would you like to tell us how Coralville became your home?
 Share your story or photos with us!
 You can either:

 - Contribute to the Coralville Digital History Library, or

 - Email your story to the Coralville 150th Anniversary Committee